ydataai/ydata-synthetic/README.md

 # YData Synthetic
 A package to generate synthetic tabular and time-series data leveraging the state of the art generative models.

-### 🎊 We have **big news**: v1.0.0 is here!
+## 🎊 We have **big news**: v1.0.0 is here
 > We have exciting news for you.
 The new version of `ydata-synthetic` include new and exciting features:
   > - A conditional architecture for tabular data: CTGAN, which will make the process of synthetic data generation easier and with higher quality!
   > - A new streamlit app that delivers the synthetic data generation experience with a UI interface

 ## Synthetic data
 ### What is synthetic data?